Tax guide

 Capital gains statementsEquity, mutual fund, property, or crypto gains

-Step 2: Match the ITR form to your income profile
+Step 2: Match the ITR form to your actual income profile

-Step 3: Reconcile TDS before claiming a refund
+Step 3: Reconcile TDS carefully before claiming a refund

-The best tax-saving return is not the one with the highest deductions.
-It is the one where each deduction is eligible, documented, and defensible.
+The strongest return is not the one with the largest deduction list.
+It is the one where every deduction claimed is eligible, evidenced, and can be explained to the department if asked.

-Common areas include Section 80C, health insurance under 80D, NPS, HRA, home loan interest, donations, and education loan interest.
+The usual suspects: Section 80C investments, health insurance under Section 80D, National Pension System contributions, HRA, home loan interest, approved donations, and education loan interest.
+Each needs a corresponding proof.

 Final takeaway

-The strongest filing process is calm, documented, and reviewable.
-MyeCA helps you avoid the last-minute scramble by turning ITR filing into a guided workflow: collect, reconcile, calculate, review, file, and preserve records.
+The best filing process is calm, methodical, and auditable.
+MyeCA supports that by converting ITR filing into a structured workflow — collect documents, reconcile, calculate, review, file, and archive.
+No last-minute scramble, no forgotten income entry.

 Key Highlights